How to integrate Azure DevOps using Talend Studio

 Finally, run the job and integrate your Azure DevOps data: Integrating Azure DevOps data in Talend Studio

-Actions supported by Azure DevOps Connector
+Supported Azure DevOps Connector actions

 Conclusion